dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 * how well the designs might achieve the intended outcome
 * potential improvements to our designs

 Choose concept testing when you want to evaluate your designs, but do not yet have a properly interactive prototype or working service that people can try out for real.
 Concept testing is particularly useful when you want to quickly explore several alternative design ideas.

+You can run concept testing with individual participants or with small groups, when conversations between participants can bring out additional points.

+You can combine concept testing with initial interviews to understand more about a participant’s circumstances, experiences and needs.
+And follow up with workshop activities to iterate the concepts.

 ### Recommended guidance